aescerr/codecompanion-spinners.nvim/README.md

 ## 📦 Installation

 Install with your favorite plugin manager.
-This plugin is a `codecompanion.nvim` extension and should be configured within its `extensions` table.
+This plugin is a [`codecompanion.nvim`](https://github.com/olimorris/codecompanion.nvim) extension and should be configured within its `extensions` table.

 ### [lazy.nvim](https://github.com/folke/lazy.nvim)

+> **Note:** This is an extension for [`codecompanion.nvim`](https://github.com/olimorris/codecompanion.nvim).
+Make sure you have the main plugin installed first.

 ```lua
 {